 Jamaica Healthcare System & Medical Insurance Options for Expats

-Overview of Healthcare in Jamaica
+Overview of Healthcare in the Land of Springs

 The public sector has been derived from the British National Health Service model.
 It regards health as a public benefit and offers affordable healthcare.
 On the other hand, the private health insurance model provides insurance to around 10% of the public.